 Let’s talk about comfort zones.
 Recently, I knocked three more adventures off my bucket list with the help of some amazing friends.
 Wooot!
-I went bungee jumping and white water rafting for the first time last summer and went sky diving this summer (for pics, check out my personal IG account).
+I went bungee jumping and white water rafting for the first time last summer and went sky diving this summer.
 It was nerve-wracking, intense, exhilarating and experiences I will never forget.
 These are just a couple of the things I’ve done in the past to push myself beyond my boundaries.
 You see, I have this one rule in life and that is to do what scares me.

 It was a rule I adopted about a year after being diagnosed with an anxiety disorder and dysthymia (mild, chronic depression).
 Times were pretty rough for a while and I became a shadow of myself.
 I went from being an overachieving, outgoing student athlete to a withdrawn victim of circumstance.
 Then one day, I decided things needed to change.
 I could let that diagnosis define me and determine the course of my life or I could fight for the life I wanted.
 I chose the latter.
 I had wasted enough time on the first option and it clearly wasn’t serving me, so I changed my story.